scikit-hep/pyhf/docs/likelihood.rst

 each sample would yield a very large number of nuisance parameters with limited utility.
 Therefore a set of bin-wise scale factors :math:`\gamma_b` is introduced to model the overall uncertainty in the bin due to MC statistics.
-The constrained term is constructed as a set of Gaussian constraints with a central value equal to unity for each bin in the channel.
+The constraint term is constructed as a set of Gaussian constraints with a central value equal to unity for each bin in the channel.
 The scales :math:`\sigma_b` of the constraint are computed from the individual uncertainties of samples defined within the channel relative to the total event